kkapre/Deep-Learning-EEG/README.md

 # Deep-Learning-EEG
 Neural networks to decode movements from EEG data.
 Based off Final Project for C147 at UCLA.
+Results are further discussed in `DL_EEG_Paper.pdf`

 Uses labeled EEG data from http://www.bbci.de/competition/iv/.
 Data is 4s of 22 channel EEG recordings from 9 total subjects who are imagining 1 of 4 movements